-- i.
-Respect the landscape and built environment - ii.
+- Respect the landscape and built environment - ii.
 Respect relevant bio-diversity features and wildlife habitats of the area - iii.
-Not have an adverse effect on the natural environment and in particular designated sites - iv.
 Have regard to the aims of the Herefordshire Green Infrastructure Study (2010), which enjoins the protection and promotion of green infrastructure